- Required by the FAA to operate a "complex aircraft"

 (endorsement)

-- High-performance aircraft defined as having engines greater than 200 hp
+- High-performance aircraft is defined as having engines greater than 200 HP

-- Depending on pilot skill and ability to learn, this checkout may require 5 or more lessons/flights
+- Depending on pilot’s skill and ability to learn, this checkout may require five or more lessons/flights

 (checkout)

-- Required by Santa Monica Flyers and its insurers to operate an aircraft to or from Catalina Airport
+- Required by Santa Monica Flyers and its insurers to operate an aircraft to or from either Catalina Airport or Big Bear Airport.

-- Depending on pilot skill and ability to learn, this checkout may require 1 or more lessons/flights
+- Depending on pilot’s skill and ability to learn, this checkout may require one or more lessons/flights.

 Transition to 172